Meir Abulafia: Works

-Rabbi Abulafia was a prolific author.
-He wrote a huge book of novellae on the Talmud, entitled Peratei Peratin (Detail of Details).
-It followed the style of the Rif and was clearly influenced by Hai Gaon, Sherira Gaon, Joseph ibn Migash, Rashi, and Rambam.
-The only sections of this work that are extant are the parts on Tractates Bava Batra, Sanhedrin, Kiddushin, and the part on the fourth chapter of Tractate Gittin, each of which are known as Yad Ramah ("The Upraised Hand"—a play on the acronym Ramah).
+Abulafia was a prolific author.
+He wrote a huge book of hiddushim on the Talmud entitled Peratei Peratin ("Detail of Details").
+It followed the style of Isaac Alfasi and was clearly influenced by Hai ben Sherira, Sherira ben Hanina, Joseph ibn Migash, Rashi, and Maimonides.
+The only sections of this work that are extant are the parts on Tractates Bava Batra, Sanhedrin, Qiddushin, and a part on the fourth chapter of Gittin, each of which are known as Yad Rama (יד רמה 'Raised Hand), a play on the acronym Ramah.

-Ramah discussed every minute detail of each topic, whether directly related or only peripheral, arising in the course of Talmudic discussion, generally including a summary of the main points at the end of the discussion.
-He wrote it in Talmudic Aramaic, sometimes making it difficult to understand.
-His work had a great influence on Asher ben Yechiel, who, in turn, influenced his son, Jacob ben Asher.
-Thus, Rabbi Abulafia's legal insights made their way into the Tur.
+Abulafia discussed every minute detail of each topic, whether directly related or only peripheral, that arose in the course of Talmudic discussion, and generally included a summary of the main points at the end of the discussion.
+He wrote it in medieval Rabbinic Aramaic, which is difficult to understand.
+His work had a great influence on Asher ben Jehiel, who, in turn, influenced his son, Jacob ben Asher.
+Thus, Abulafia's legal insights were incorporated into the Arba'ah Turim.

-He also penned Halachic responsa in Aramaic, and wrote a commentary on Sefer Yetzirah, entitled Lifnei v'Lifnim.
-Rabbi Abulafia is credited with writing the authoritative Torah scroll for Spanish Jewry.
-Scholars came from Germany and North Africa to copy his master copy.
+Abulafia also penned Halachic responsa in Aramaic, and wrote a commentary on Sefer Yetzirah, entitled Lifnei v'Lifnim.
+Abulafia is credited with writing the authoritative Torah scroll for Spanish Jewry.
+Scholars came from Ashkenaz and the Maghreb to copy his master copy.
 He also wrote an authoritative book of regulations about Torah-writing, called Masoret Seyag La-Torah.
-R. Jedidiah Norzi, the author of Minḥat Shai, was so impressed by his work that he gave to him the honorific title of "expert" in what concerns the accurate text of the Torah.
-Ha-Meiri, however, in his Kiryat Sefer, was more critical of the masoretic work of Rabbi Abulafia, especially in his layout of the last two lines of the "Song of the Sea" (Shirat ha-Yam), which deviated from the arrangement found in the Aleppo Codex and in Maimonides' Torah scroll.
+Jedidiah Norzi was so impressed by the work that he gave him the honorific title of "expert" on topics concerning the Masoretic Text.
+Menachem Meiri, however, in his Kiryat Sefer, was more critical of the masoretic work of Abulafia, especially in his layout of the last two lines of the Song of the Sea, which deviated from the arrangement found in the Aleppo Codex and in Maimonides' own Torah scroll, which he had obtained from the ben Asher tracition of Masoretes.

-His poem "A Letter from the Grave" is famous because it is a letter he wrote to his father in the name of his sister when she died.
+Abulafia's poem "A Letter from the Grave" is famous because he wrote it to his father in his sister's name after her death.
 It was meant to inform him of her death and comfort him.
 She died on the Sabbath on the tenth of November 1212.